StanfordLegion/gitlab-runner-deploy/README.md

 # Refresh the Dynamic Inventory Cache

+Run this command if the deploy step fails with a message that there are no hosts.

 ```
 ./inventory/gce.py --refresh-cache
 ```

 # Change Service Accounts

-Remember to remove any `~/.google_libcloud_auth.*` files or else you'll keep using the old credentials.
+If you change service accounts, remember to remove any `~/.google_libcloud_auth.*` files or else you'll keep using the old credentials.